-- 10. A phased scheme of landscaping and tree planting shall be approved by the Local Planning Authority before operations on the site commence, or within such longer period as the Local Planning Authority after consultation with the operator shall determine, and implemented in accordance with an agreed timetable.
-Such a scheme shall include, amongst other matters, provision for: - (a) the retention of as many existing trees or hedgerows within the site and on the site boundaries as possible, these being accurately identified on a plan, and measures to protect these trees from damage during operations, including a defined buffer zone. - (b) additional tree and hedgerow planting along the northern boundary of O.S. plots 3128 and 4330, and along the northern edge of the line of Public Footpath 8 across the site. - (c) details of the planting specification, species, size, spacing and number of trees and shrubs to be planted, and measures to protect and maintain the trees and shrubs in accordance with good silvicultural practice; - (d) a timetable within which the agreed scheme shall be implemented;
+- 8. A phased scheme of landscaping and tree planting shall be approved by the Local Planning Authority before operations on the site commence, or within such longer period as the Local Planning Authority after consultation with the operator shall determine, and implemented in accordance with an agreed timetable.
+Such a scheme shall include, amongst other matters, provision for: - (a) the retention of as many existing trees or hedgerows within the site and on the site boundaries as possible, these being accurately identified on a plan, and measures to protect these trees from damage during operations, including a defined buffer zone. - (b) details of the planting specification, species, size, spacing and number of trees and shrubs to be planted, and measures to protect and maintain the trees and shrubs in accordance with good silvicultural practice; - (c) a timetable within which the agreed scheme shall be implemented;